Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 - When roasting frozen meat, poultry or fish in an oven, lower the temperature by 25 degrees and increase the roasting time by half.
 Use a meat thermometer to check the degree of doneness of larger cuts.
 Insert the thermometer after the meat has partially defrosted.

 - When broiling frozen meat, poultry or fish, place it about 5 to 6 inches from the heat.
-This is further than for unfrozen meats.
+This distance is farther than for unfrozen meats.
 Increase broiling time by half.

 - To pan broil or fry frozen meat, poultry or fish, start with a hot skillet for thin cuts and a warm skillet for thick cuts.
 After the meat is thawed, turn up the heat.